In This Section

 Similarly, in the context of horseplay and unruly behaviour by students, you would have to look at whether or not there was a culture or a pattern of such behaviour that the school management would be deemed to have been on notice of and should have actually stamped out.
 The question of staffing levels would also need to be considered, whether or not there were enough people supervising that number of students.

 Even where a student has no known tendency towards violence, meaning that the attack is completely “out of the blue”, if a teacher has been forced to oversee more children than is reasonable due to a lack of resources, there would certainly be a strong argument that the incident could have been avoided if the teacher was not placed in this hazardous and entirely unfair situation.

-Of course bullying in a school context is not always confined to students.
+Of course, bullying in a school context is not always confined to students.
 Teaching or other staff may be subjected to workplace bullying, either in the classroom or in the staff room.
-For example, if an individual has too many students in a classroom and they’re getting poked fun at or bullied by the pupils and cannot keep control of them as a consequence, if the management does not intervene there may well be a very strong argument for saying that it was an unsafe system in place at work and that management should have intervened by either reprimanding the students and properly disciplining them, breaking up any groups of students who are particularly problematic when setting close to one another, or reducing class sizes, etc.
+For example, if an individual has too many students in a classroom, and is consequently getting poked fun at or bullied by the pupils, if the management does not intervene there may well be a very strong argument for saying that it was an unsafe system in place at work and that management should have intervened by either reprimanding the students and properly disciplining them, breaking up any groups of students who are particularly problematic when setting close to one another, or reducing class sizes, etc.

 Prejudice to Employment and Advancement Prospects

 It is also critically important to be clear that a decision to pursue a claim for personal injury arising from an incident in the workplace should never be allowed to prejudice the claimant’s employment prospects.
 If management were to discriminate against an employee for having taken a claim and deciding on advancement or allocation of permanent positions etc. on the basis that that individual had simply exercised their lawful entitlement to be compensated for an accident at work which has caused them injury, this would be completely unlawful from an employment law perspective.